csfloat/docs/source/index.html.md

 # Authentication

 Float Market uses API keys to allow access to the API.
-You can register a new Float Market API key on your [profile under developer](https://csgofloat.com/profile).
+You can register a new Float Market API key on your [profile](https://csgofloat.com/profile) under the "developer" tab.

 Float Market expects for the API key to be included in most API requests to the server in a header that looks like the following:

-`Authorization: API-KEY`
+`Authorization: <API-KEY>`

 <aside class="notice">
-You must replace <code>API-KEY</code> with your personal API key.
+You must replace <code><API-KEY></code> with your personal API key.
 </aside>

 # Kittens